Edward Paget: Soldier

 He served in the British Army during the Peninsular War commanding the reserve at the Battle of Corunna in 1809 and then conducting the advance to Porto in 1809, during which he lost his right arm.
 He was second in command under Arthur Wellesley, 1st Duke of Wellington in 1811 and was captured by French cavalry in 1812 and kept a prisoner for two years until the end of the War.

 Briefly serving as the Governor of Ceylon in 1822, he was appointed Commander-in-Chief, India, on 13 January 1823 and conducted the Burmese campaigns of 1824 to 1825, relinquishing his role of as Commander-in-Chief on 7 October 1825.
 He commanded the British troops who suppressed the Barrackpore mutiny of 1824.
+A scholarly study of the period notes that Paget had little confidence in the Indian army, particularly its native troops.
 In 1826 he was appointed Governor of the Royal Military College, Sandhurst.

 Following the retirement of Rowland Hill, 1st Viscount Hill as Commander-in-Chief of the Forces in 1842, the post was reportedly offered to General Sir Edward Paget; Paget declined the offer, citing poor health as the reason for his refusal.
 The post was instead re-conferred upon Lord Hill's predecessor, Arthur Wellesley, 1st Duke of Wellington.